Original Airdate: Oct. 27, 1966. Written by: Adrian Spies. Directed by: Vincent McEveety.

 THOUGHTS

-Erm...
-What can one really say about an episode that has its hero declare, "No bonk-bonk!" with no trace of irony?
-It is fair to say that Miri is one of the weaker episodes offered thus far by TOS.
-The entire scenario has been rather poorly thought-through.
+The scenario feels poorly thought-through.
 Dr. McCoy's miraculous speed-discovery of a cure can be accepted as a plot necessity.
 But his ingested cure doesn't banish the life-prolonging disease, it simply makes it work the way it apparently was intended to.
-Given that the disease is obviously airborne, this indicates that our three leads are now effectively immortal... making a bit of a hash of their obvious later aging in the film series (one can fanwank that they only received limited exposure, I suppose).
+Given that the disease is obviously airborne, this could be taken as making our three leads effectively immortal, which I am certain was not the intent.
+I guess one can argue that they only received limited exposure.

-Also, once Kirk's logs are read back at Starfleet, won't someone note that the Enterprise has discovered, effectively, the fountain of youth?
+Also, once Kirk's logs are read back at Starfleet, won't someone note that the Enterprise has effectively discovered the fountain of youth?
 Armed with McCoy's cure, I would think tons of ships would be descending on that planet to breathe in its chemical-tainted atmosphere and the centuries-long lifespans that will go with it.
 But apparently, we're to believe that Starfleet and the Federation are above such things.

 Previous Episode: Dagger of the Mind